KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

     - A hub acts like a loudspeaker as it broadcasts the data to all its connected devices without limiting the data to only the specific device it was intended for.
 - Packet
-    - A unit of broken-up data containing a header with informa- tion about the source and destination addresses that are needed for transmission.
+    - A unit of broken-up data containing a header with information about the source and destination addresses that are needed for transmission.
 - Network switch
-    - A device that constructs a single network by con- necting multiple similar networks together.
+    - A device that constructs a single network by connecting multiple similar networks together.
     - Switches are typically used to connect multiple LANs that use the same protocol so that the connected network can cover a larger physical area.
     - Unlike a hub that simple repeats all data to all connected devices, a switch uses MAC addresses to keep track